youRooock/StudentManagementPlatform/README.md

 # StudentManagementPlatform

-In order ro run tests, please enter the root directory and run `dotnet test` in ther terminal.
+In order ro run tests, please enter the root directory and run `dotnet test` in the terminal.